c++ - Common interface for all derived classes -

 and here comes problem interface - how access derived class data

-or (but beware, have 2 pointers same objects, have think ownership). code dealing weapons (for example, member function of warrior
+std::vector<weapon*> weapons; or member variable weapon* of class warrior or (but beware, have 2 pointers same objects, have think ownership). code dealing weapons (for example, member function of warrior) not access inventory weapon object, use weapon* directly.

 edit: alternative (avoiding dynmic cast) using visitor pattern, see this post. don't answer of post, in presented form imply cyclic dependency "base -> visitor -> derived -> base", imho bad design.